You can record movies by pressing the MOVIE (Movie) button.

 - When shooting, the sound of the shoulder strap hooks (triangular hook) could be recorded, depending on the situation used.

-- When the icon appears, the temperature of the camera is too high.
+- If the icon appears, the temperature of the camera has risen.

 - For the continuous shooting time of a movie recording, refer to “Recordable movie times.”
 When movie recording is finished, you can restart recording by pressing the MOVIE button again.
 Recording may stop to protect the product, depending on the temperature of the product or the battery.

-- When the mode dial is set to (Movie/S&Q Motion) or when shooting movies, you cannot select [Lock-on AF] for [Focus Area].
+- When the mode dial is set to (Movie) or when shooting movies, you cannot select [Lock-on AF] for [Focus Area].

 - In [Program Auto] mode when shooting movies, the aperture value and the shutter speed will be set automatically and cannot be changed.
 For that reason, the shutter speed may become fast in a bright environment, and the motion of the subject may not record smoothly.
 By changing the exposure mode and adjusting the aperture value and the shutter speed, the motion of the subject can be recorded smoothly.